 Bopis is a dish made with pork’s heart and lungs.
 You read that correctly!

 This is a familiar dish as a pulutan (snack) at any drinking party in the Philippines.

-However, with Filipinos eating everything with rice, bopis also found its way to the humble dinner table of the Filipino.
+However, since Filipinos eat everything with rice, bopis also found its way to the humble Filipino dinner table.

-This Pork Bopis Recipe, though its main ingredient is not that accessible in, say, a supermarket, is a very easy dish to cook.
+This pork bopis recipe, though its main ingredient isn’t that accessible in, say, a supermarket, is a very easy dish to cook.